 When a Vehicle Changes From Under-steer to Over-steer – Look Out!

 Florida’s hot weather makes our subtropical paradise a haven for tire failures.
 Tread separations and other tire failure events metamorphose a vehicle from an understeer vehicle to an oversteer vehicle.
+There might be insurance coverage on your automobile that covers this tire blowout so check with your policy.

 Most vehicles, including SUVs, when operating properly, are understeer vehicles.
 Understeer simply means that a vehicle will react with less steering correction than is actually input by the driver.
 Consider driving down a straight roadway and moving the steering wheel back and forth, yet remaining in a straight line.
 Properly operating vehicles do not change direction proportional to the amount of input that an operator places in the steering wheel.
 This allows for greater control and fine subtle adjustments by the driver.